 “It’s not just trust; it’s not just obey.
 It is trust and obey” (AW Tozer)

-This blog post was adapted from my book ‘Imagine’.
-If you’ve enjoyed it you might like to check out the book.
+If you’ve enjoyed this article – you might like to check out the book.
 It is all about trusting God based on the amazing promise in Proverbs 3:5-6.
 I’ve shared from my own experiences and personal journey the lessons that I’ve learned about trusting God.
 It has truly been an amazing journey of discovery of trusting God like never before and living like never before!

 Imagine is available here